JAYA the TRUST COACH

 Evidence you’ve done it before:

-• I put off writing my advisor forever about dropping the Oct paper, and when I finally did, it was just another email.
+• I put off writing my adviser forever about dropping the October paper, and when I finally did, it was just another email.

 Evidence you’ve done something similar in other realms of life: